-- Natural materials.
-You don’t want to be wearing polyester (itchy and bad for your girl parts), rayon viscose (attracts and retains B.O.), acrylic (same), or pleather (sticks to skin, falls apart quickly).
-Merino wool wicks away moisture and lets go of odor (more on why I love wool) in all temperatures, cotton is healthy for your skin for a whole day on planes, silk is lightweight and healthy for your skin, hemp is strong and long-lasting, as is linen, and artisan-made leather accessories will last.
-Why real leather for artisan-made items is better.)
+Natural materials.
+Oaxacan artisans and artists have a reverence for natural materials, especially cotton, wool and leather.
+On a more practical level, you don’t want to be wearing polyester (itchy and bad for your girl parts), rayon viscose (attracts and retains B.O.), acrylic (same), or pleather (sticks to your skin, falls apart quickly).
+Merino wool wicks away moisture and lets go of odor in all temperatures (more on why I love wool), cotton is healthy for your skin for a whole day on planes, silk is lightweight and healthy for your skin, hemp is strong and long-lasting, as is linen, and artisan-made leather accessories will last.

 My Traveling Outfit

-- Baseball cap – To protect your face from the harsh sun.
+- Wide-brimmed hat – To protect your face from the harsh sun.

-- Passport and Passport case – I’m so glad I brought this case, because I stuck my Mexican visa in here, and still had it when I found out that you need to present your copy to leave Mexico, or else pay for a new one at the airport.
-I also have my yellow fever vaccination card, extra visa photos, and my international drivers license in here.
+- Passport case – We like this leather option or this recycled design.
+I’m so glad I brought this, because I stuck my visa in here, and still had it when I found out that you need to present your copy to leave Mexico, or else pay for a new one at the airport.
+Pockets for vaccine cards and extra passport photos are crucial.

 - Portable phone charging battery